Paying Independent Contractors: How to Set Up and Issue Payments in 5 Easy Steps

 Paying independent contractors is simpler and often cheaper than paying employees because employers don’t have to withhold or pay taxes.
-Although year-end reports are required to show amounts paid, labor laws that cover employees—like minimum wage—don’t apply.
-We walk through the five steps for paying independent contractors below.
+Although year-end reports are required to show amounts paid, employment and labor laws that cover employees—like minimum wage—don’t apply.
+We walk through the five steps on how to pay independent contractors below.

 Step 1: Determine How to Pay Contractors

-Paying independent contractors isn’t difficult, but it is different from paying employees.
-During the hiring process, you’ll want to be sure that you determine how you’re going to pay your independent contractors (using payroll software in-house vs outsourcing to a payroll service) and how much to pay are some of the first decisions you’ll make to ensure the process goes smoothly.
+Paying independent contractors isn’t difficult, but it is different from handling employee payroll.
+During the hiring process, you’ll want to determine how you’re going to pay your independent contractors (using payroll software in-house vs outsourcing to a payroll service) and how much to pay them to ensure the process goes smoothly.

 Once you and your contractor agree on payment terms—including project due dates, required deposit, rates, and so forth—you’re ready to complete an official independent contractor agreement.
 This solidifies the deal and binds you both to deliver accordingly.

-Once you decide how much and often to pay your contractors, you’ll have them complete a W-9 Form, which includes personal information, like name and Social Security number.
+Once you decide how much and often to pay your contractors, you’ll have them complete a W-9 Form, which includes personal information, like name and Social Security number, or if they operate under their own business entity, an Employer Identification Number (EIN).
 It’s important to have all contractors complete this form before beginning work because you’ll use it to report their annual earnings on Form 1099 at year-end.

 Pro Tip: To avoid having to chase people down for documents, you should require each independent contractor you work with to complete the W-9 Form before beginning any work.

 If you opt to use payroll software or a service like Gusto, collecting the W-9 is simple.
 Once you add contractors to your account, it will email them a link they can use to start their online accounts.
-It’ll also prompt them to provide all of the W-9 information before storing it within the application, saving you time and money.
+It’ll also prompt them to provide all the W-9 information before storing it within the application, saving you time and money.
+Learn more about it in our Gusto review.

 Step 3: Set Up Contractors in Your Payroll System